robertvunabandi/mit-course-match/docs/Dilemma.md

 - Having people sign up just to answer a survey can lead to a high number of drop-off.
 That just doesn't make sense.
 - The only reason we want people to sign up is to collect their information so that we can email them later to label their answer.
 - This will be easier.
 We can add in the option of not answering so that we can decide not to save that set of answers.

-## Should it be mandatory to answer all questions?

-### Yes, here's why

-If people know that they don't have to answer all the questions, then it can potentially make them feel more in control and be more willing to take the quiz.

-If we add more questions, then all the answers from before will miss that questions.
-So, it'd make sense to put the answer to that question with a default value just as it would be with questions that are unanswered.
-Basically, this gives the opportunity to add more questions safely, which is better for our needs.
-Some questions will probably be trash.

-Not forcing people to answer a specific number of questions allow us to give higher chances in raffles for those who answer more.

-### No, here's why

- We need all answered to be as real as possible.
-Letting people not answer questions means that those questions will be answered with a default response.
-This is a missed opportunity at classifying them better.